Local Wally's Top Central Area Hotels

 San Diego's Old Town, the "birthplace" of California, is today best known for its Mexican restaurants and shops.
 Sure, parts of it border on tourist trap territory but there's something cool about staying in a hotel where down the street they're making homemade tortillas and margaritas.
 With so much personality you'll forget you're staying in one of the more affordable areas of town.
 Muy bueno.

 Nearby is Mission Valley, the stretch of land that borders the Highway 8 freeway.
-When I first moved to San Diego the valley still had cows in it.
-The cows and dairy's are gone, replaced by condos, office buildings, shopping malls, a golf course, and yes, hotels, lots of hotels.
+When I first moved to San Diego the valley still had cows in it but long gone, replaced by condos, office buildings, shopping malls, a golf course, and yes, hotels, lots of hotels.
 You'll also hear this area referred to as Hotel Circle.
 Nearby is Little Italy, a trendy neighborhood with good budget hotel options and lots of great dining.

 Best Places to Stay in Old Town, San Diego

 BEST WESTERN HACIENDA OLD TOWN

 With its Spanish and Santa Fe inspired architecture, the Best Western Plus Hacienda Hotel in Old Town is not your basic motor lodge.
 Located on a hill above the tourist jammed sidewalks, the Best Western Hacienda features panoramic views of the city from the balconies in many of their 195 rooms.
 You're close enough to catch the scent of freshly made tortillas but away from the noise and congestion of the main strip.

 Rooms are perfectly fine, your basic 3 star hotel room, hey, it's a Best Western!
 You don't get the trendy flair of the fancy hotels but you get all the basics, including a microwave and mini-fridge, perfect for your leftover Mexican food.
 Trust me, you'll use it with all the great restaurants right down the street.